concept-not-found/patcom/README.md

 ![tc39 comparision](./tc39-proposal-pattern-matching/diff.png)

 ### Differences
 The most notable different is `patcom` implemented [enumerable object properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) matching, where as TC39 pattern matching proposal implements partial object matching.
 See https://github.com/tc39/proposal-pattern-matching/issues/243.
+The [`rest`](#rest) matcher can be used to achieve partial object matching.

 Since `patcom` had to separate the pattern matching from destructuring, enumerable object properties matching is the most sensible.
 Syntactically separation of the pattern from destructuring is the biggest difference.